 Mill Street Center

-Tenants in the 32 small apartments will pay affordable rents, with residents on each floor sharing a kitchen and living room.
+Tenants in the 32 small apartments will pay affordable rents, with each floor sharing a kitchen and living room.
 A single front door will serve the entire building, with staff offices on the ground floor.

-For more information about funding opportunities, please see “The Road Home with Mill Street Center” or contact us at 415-382-3363 x213.
+For more information about funding opportunities, please see “The Road Home With Mill Street Center” or contact us at 415-382-3363 x213.
 With your help, the future Mill Street Center will deliver vital assistance into the future for people facing the turmoil of homelessness!